T0ffik/hanoi-tower-algorithm/README.md

 - Visual Studio Code with extensions

 ## Program functionalities
-Give solution to Tower of Hanoi problem with grafic visualization.
+Give solution to Tower of Hanoi problem with graphic visualization.

 ## How to run a program on your local computer?
 - Clone this repository